FinnishArmy/CS-465-Full-Stack-Dev/README.md

 ## <h1 align="center"> Module Two </h1>
 Organize the default code and folder layout into a structure that reflects a Model View Controller (MVC) approach to the software design.

+## <h1 align="center"> Module Three </h1>
+Replace static HTML with templates that will utilize JSON to format and display information.